Public Ethereum Tether Introduction

 gasUsedvalues for your individual service in order reach your own funding conclusions.

-- If you’ve chosen to target the Rinkeby Testnet, ether can be acquired via the Rinkeby Faucet.
+- If you’ve chosen to target the Goerli Testnet, ether can be acquired via the Goerli Faucet.
 If you are targeting the Ethereum Mainnet, you are responsible for acquiring real ether or accessing a funded account.

 - After your funding transaction has been confirmed click the Refresh button to see the available balance.
 These are the funds that Kaleido will make use of when sending transactions on your behalf.